123git2020/MixText/README.md

 ### Training models
-These section contains instructions for training models on Yahoo Answers using 10 labeled data per class for training.
+These section contains instructions for training models on AG News using 4 labeled data per class for training. _A Titan V GPU is needed to train_

 #### Training BERT baseline model
 Please run `./code/normal_train.py` to train the BERT baseline model (only use labeled training data):